top of page

 JSON Body fields:

-SMS API - Parameters to check delivery status
+SMS REST API - Parameters to check delivery status

 JSON examples